Covariant phase space and $L_\infty$ algebras: Symplectic structure

 \subsection{Symplectic form}

 The existence of a symplectic structure on phase space $\P$ requires that $\Phi$ depends on at least one real parameter $t$ which can be interpreted as time.
 The field could additionally depend on any number of spatial coordinates.
 However, we assume that spatial dimensions are compact.
-In this way we avoid questions about spatial boundaries and boundary conditions.
+This avoids questions about boundary conditions and boundary terms.
 We touch on these issues briefly in the context of general relativity in subsection~\ref{subsec:GR}.

 The proposed symplectic structure is

 As presented, $\Omega$ is a 2-form on pre-phase space $\Ppre$.
 Sometimes this is called the {\it pre-symplectic structure}.
 But gauge invariance, further explained below, guarantees that $\Omega$ is also a symplectic form on phase space~$\P$.
 The symplectic structure depends on a commuting, grade 0 operator